rodolfosparapan/audiodox/README.md

 - Voice recognition using whisper
 - Keywords to start and stop audio records
 - Silent detected to stop an audio record
-- Dinamic audio name to identify the record type
+- Dinamic audio name with timestamp for recorded audios

 #NEXT STEPS
 - Add a video recorder feature